 5G stands for the fifth generation – as in the fifth generation of wireless mobile networks.
 Generations 1 to 2.5 constitute the early days of mobile phones, when Snake was new and devices were brick-like, while 3G upwards encompasses everything we consider to be ‘modern’ about mobiles, including smart technology and wireless internet.

-– originally launching in 2009 – and a lot of people will have forgotten how big an impact it had when it was new.
+4G has been active for over a decade – originally launching in 2009 – and a lot of people will have forgotten how big an impact it had when it was new.
 Before 4G, 3G networks were the norm, and while they allowed for data calls, texts, and internet access from early smartphones, it was never really that fast.
 You’ll undoubtedly understand the difference if your current 4G network drops out and you’re relegated to 3G.
 Despite this, 3G is still the most used network worldwide, due to its relative ease of implementation when compared to 4G and above.

 5G will be what 4G was to 3G – keep up with us – in that it will boost speeds for streaming and downloads beyond anything anyone will have experienced on a smartphone.
 Instead of speeds of 300MB/s on 4G networks, 5G users can expect between 1 and 10GB/s – that’s faster than most home broadbands.

 On top of increased internet speeds, a fully-functioning 5G network will allow users to stream and download 4K, ultra-HD and 3-D videos, all of which could be downloaded in record time.

 While there is a lot of hype surrounding 5G, a lot of the claims are purely theoretical.
 Generally speaking, the speed of your smartphones network is determined by how close you are to the nearest signal.
 So, even with a 5G-enabled device, you could still receive a poor signal if you happen to live in the wrong sort of areas.
 However, it should still be faster than if you were using 3G or 4G!